+Course content

-Filipa Alpeza filipa.alpeza@sses.se Course content By providing a research-based understanding of the characteristics of the public sector and its relations to business firms and non-profit organizations, this course is relevant to any student who will work within, or with public sector organizations.
-The course engages with research on public organizations, with a specific focus on change and innovation in such organizations.
-Central features of public organizations are discussed and compared with non-profit and for-profit organizations, including governance modes (primarily insourcing, outsourcing and partnerships, as well as changes between these forms for organizing welfare production), regulations, common standards, and central stakeholders.
+By providing a research-based understanding of the characteristics of the public sector and its relations to business firms and non-profit organizations, this course is relevant to any student who will work within, or with public sector organizations.
+The course engages with research on public organizations, with a specific focus on change and innovation in such organizations and their governance modes.
+Central features of public organizations are discussed and compared with non-profit and for-profit organizations, including governance modes (primarily insourcing, outsourcing and partnerships, as well as changes between these forms for organizing service production), regulations, common standards, and central stakeholders.
 The course has three interconnected parts, supported by literature, lectures and cases:

-- Public sector characteristics - Public sector relations and forms of organizing - Innovation in public sector organizations Case studies of local and national public organizations are discussed, with Course participants acting as change consultants to address problems facing these organizations.
-Intended learning outcomes After completion of the course, the Course participant should at an advanced level be able to:
+- Public sector characteristics

+- Public sector service production forms

+- Innovation in public sector organizations

+Case studies of local and national public organizations are discussed, with Course participants acting as change consultants to address problems facing these organizations.

+Intended learning outcomes

+After completion of the course, the Course participant should, at an advanced level be able to: